trevor-wells/dearthbound/README.md

-# **DearthBound**
+# **dearthbound**

-A simple clone of the turn-based combat system in the 1995 Japanese role-playing game *EarthBound* (released in Japan as *Mother 2*).
+a simple clone of the turn-based combat system in the 1995 japanese role-playing game *earthbound* (released in japan as *mother 2*)

-## **Installation**
+## **installation**

-To set up the app on your local machine, type the following into the terminal:
+to set up the app on your local machine, type the following into the terminal:

 ```
 npm install
 npm run server
 ```

-Open another terminal window, then type:
+open another terminal window, then type:

 ```
 npm run dev
 o
 ```

-## **How to Play**
+## **how to play**

-You will face ten different enemies in Dearthbound, each enemy more difficult than the last.
-You must defeat all ten enemies to win!
+you will face ten different enemies in dearthbound, each enemy more difficult than the last. you must defeat all ten enemies to win!

-### **Character Creation**
+### <ins>**character creation**</ins>

-Choose between different sprites by clicking on your character.
+choose between different sprites by clicking on your character.

-Enter your character's name, favorite food, and favorite thing.
+enter your character's name, favorite food, and favorite thing.

-Once you're ready, click "Yep"!
+once you're ready, click "yep"!

-### **Combat**
+### <ins>**combat**</ins>

-While in combat, you may choose between four different character actions:
+while in combat, you may choose between four different character actions:

-**Bash** - Swing at the enemy, dealing damage equal to the attack power of your weapon.
+**bash** - swing at the enemy, dealing damage equal to the attack power of your weapon.

-**PSI** - Use Psychic Points (PP) to perform a Psionic ability (PSI) on the enemy.
-Effects vary between abilities.
+**psi** - use psychic points (pp) to perform a psionic ability (psi) on the enemy. effects vary between abilities.

-**Goods** - Choose between items that may be used in various ways to aid you in battle.
-Your favorite food heals you, while water bottles restore your PP.
+**goods** - choose between items that may be used in various ways to aid you in battle. your favorite food heals you, while water bottles restore your pp.

-**Check** - Examine your opponent to discover details about their remaining health, abilities, and weaknesses.
+**check** - examine your opponent to discover details about their remaining health, abilities, and weaknesses.

-If you defeat your enemy, you will be awarded money and sent to the shop screen.
+if you defeat your enemy, you will be awarded money and sent to the shop screen.

-### **Shop**
+### <ins>**shop**</ins>

-In the shop screen, you can use the money earned from your battles to purchase helpful items.
-You may also sell unwanted items in order to afford better ones.
+in the shop screen, you can use the money earned from your battles to purchase helpful items. you may also sell unwanted items in order to afford better ones.

-## **Folder Structure**
+## **folder structure**
 ```
 .
 ├── node_modules